- CrustLab /

 While gamification offers many benefits, it also has limitations.
 We have covered the challenges and limitations of gamification below.

-• Evidence-based design is necessary: Clear goals, adaptive challenges, and ethical design are essential to maintain engagement and ensure success.
+- Evidence-based design is necessary: Clear goals, adaptive challenges, and ethical design are essential to maintain engagement and ensure success.
+Scientific research plays a crucial role in guiding effective gamification strategies by providing evidence on what works and supporting the development of research-based methods.

 Design and Implementation Considerations